bcreasy/bcreasy.github.io/pages/later.md

 - Ride my bicycle a distance of at least 5000 miles annually.
 - Re-learn the Japanese language.
 - Travel to Japan and China.
-- Publish 5 articles to this site in 2016.
 - Read William Gibson's "Bridge Trilogy".
 - Figure out what I want to be when I grow up.